untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 The Process and Timeline of Raising Meat Pigs

-This article is part of the series The Complete Guide to Raising Pigs in your Backyard.
-Click here to check out the rest of the series!
+This article is part of the series The Complete Guide to Raising Pigs in Your Backyard.

 First Things First

-Prior to purchasing piglets, be sure to check with your local municipality to see if you are allowed to raise livestock.
+Before buying piglets, confirm with your local municipality allows raising livestock.
 You don’t want to break any zoning ordinances.
-Many townships will stipulate how many animals you can have per acre of land, so make sure you do not exceed the maximum.
-There are also sometimes ordinances regarding manure storage and odor/noise/movement of livestock.
+Many townships will stipulate how many animals you can have per acre.
+Make sure you do not exceed the maximum.
+There are also sometimes ordinances on manure storage and odor/noise/movement of livestock.

 For example, our township allows a density of 1.4 animal units per acre and each type of livestock has a different “size”.
-Swine are categorized as .4 “animal units” so here on our 10 acres, we can have up to 35 pigs (10 acres x 1.4 animal units = 14 animal units on our property, so 14 animal units x .4 swine units = 35 pigs).
-If you have other livestock as well, you would have to subtract them from your total animal units before multiplying by the swine units.
+Swine are categorized as .4 “animal units” so here on our 10 acres, we can have up to 35 pigs.
+Allowances vary by municipality.

 Before you get started raising pigs, make sure to educate yourself.
 Here are some great resources with more information on what it takes to keep pigs.

-The Backyard Homestead Guide to Raising Farm Animals – A great overview of the pig raising process, plus it discusses other types of livestock.
+The Backyard Homestead Guide to Raising Farm Animals – This book provides a great overview of the pig-raising process.
+It also discusses other types of livestock.
 This book is great for homestead inspiration and beginners in pig raising.
 (This was the only book I read before getting our first backyard pigs, but we are very spontaneous homesteaders!)

-Storey’s Guide to Raising Pigs – If you are looking into a larger scale pig farming operation, this is the book for you.
-It is very thorough, discussing every aspect of the hog industry and would be a great reference guide to keep handy.
+Storey’s Guide to Raising Pigs – Are you interested in a larger-scale pig farming operation?
+Then this is the book for you.
+It is very thorough and discusses every aspect of the hog industry.
 It even goes over the home butchering process.

 Backyard Farming: Raising Pigs – This book is written for a homesteader and hobby farmer audience.
 It goes over the entire process of raising backyard pigs from housing to sale.
-It is simple to read for the novice and has answers to just about any question a backyard farmer could have.
+It is simple for the novice to read.
+The book has answers to just about any question a backyard farmer could have.

 Timeline for Raising Meat Pigs